 Checklist of Required Application and Supporting Materials

-___ Complete APPIC application available at: http://www.appic.org
+___ Complete APPIC application (AAPI) available at: http://www.appic.org

 ___ Curriculum Vitae with current telephone number (part of the online AAPI)

 The application and supplemental materials should be submitted through AAPI online.
 Documentation that is mailed directly to this department will not be accepted.

-Contact Dr. Lawrence Thompson Jr. with questions via email (firstname.lastname@example.org) or by phone at 713-986-3312.
+Contact Dr. Carlo A. Villarreal with questions via email (firstname.lastname@example.org) or by phone at 713-986-3312.